nichoth/nichoth/src/_posts/2025-11-30-dev-diary-bluesky.md

 ## At the End of the Day

 It works, too.
-This is something that is totally feasible to do right now.
+This is something totally feasible right now.
-It is such nice hack that I've created two templates for it:
+It is such a nice hack that I've created two templates for it:

 * [firehose-consumer](https://github.com/bskyprism/firehose-consumer)
   (fly.io websocket listener)